-Furthermore, the proposed language in Assembly Bill 1434 lacks a robust study and stakeholder involvement process prior to employing a lower indoor water use standard, which becomes even more worrisome due to the impact the COVID-19 health emergency has had on residential water use.
+Furthermore, the proposed language in Senate Bill 1157 fails to provide for a stakeholder involvement process prior to employing a lower indoor water use standard, which becomes even more worrisome due to the impact the COVID-19 health emergency has had on residential water use.
 Santa Rosa and other utilities in the region are seeing trends where residential water use has increased, and commercial water use has decreased since the pandemic began.
-It is unclear whether this change in water use is permanent; however, prior to setting a new standard this potential change of reality must be taken into consideration.
+It is unclear whether this change in water use is permanent, however prior to setting a new standard this potential change of reality must be taken into consideration.

 Additionally, lowering the indoor water use standard without proper analysis could inadvertently increase rates and pose significant financial challenges to disadvantaged communities and low-income households.
+The California Water Efficiency Partnership estimated during the regulatory process that the "the total anticipated cost range for reasonably complying with a 2030 standard in which all providers achieve a residential indoor per capita volume of 42 GPCD by 2030 is likely between \$2.8 and \$4.6 billion."
 The unnecessary strain on the potable water system infrastructure from excessively low water use standards, can result in increased operation and maintenance costs to flush pipes more frequently to prevent infrastructure damage.
 These additional costs will ultimately be passed on to our ratepayers.
 Many water providers in California already have insufficient funding to bring their infrastructure into compliance.
 Additional operation and maintenance costs to counteract effects of a lower water flow could further exacerbate financial challenges and increase water rates throughout the state.